 I am currently looking for different clones of D. schizandra of seed-grown origin.
 If you have any and would like to work out a trade please let me know!

 Hello fellow horticultists!
-I'm Alvin, a high school student from NJ, and I've been growing carnivorous plants for about 6 years now (give or take a year or two).
+I'm Alvin Liu, a high school student from NJ, and as of December 2016 I've been growing carnivorous plants for about 6 years (give or take a year or two).
 You may recognize some of my photos from my photo threads on the forums (rest in peace, for many people), Facebook groups, or my Plantstagram account - if that's the case, then it's great to see you here too!
 I decided to create this site with my colleague Dan to not only distill our collective experiences into a format that we could easily share with the community, but mostly also to document our findings, successes, and difficulties as we grow these botanical gems.

 Disclaimer: As you're reading, please keep in mind that we are in no way master growers!
 The intent of this site is to share our horticultural journey with you as we inch up the learning curve, and our growing guides are here only to summarize our personal experience for newer growers or growers who might want a different outlook.